-I’ve moved from the mainaland to live in Ireland over 5 years ago but never realized how dofferent this island is from the rest of the old continent.
-While most of the Irish land still remains unposiled, the capital seems to be more lively than most European cities.
+I’ve moved from the mainaland to live in Ireland over 5 years ago but never realized how different this island is from the rest of the old continent.
+While most of the Irish land still remains unspoiled, the capital seems to be more lively than most European cities.
 There is a good reason Ireland was number of times voted by travel magazines among 20 most beautiful countries in the world.
 I guess the most interesting in Ireland travel is that you can still reach undiscovered places and magnificent unique landscapes of nature.
 The west dramatic oceanic coast of the island is covered with cliffs, rocky beaches and caves.
 I’ve traveled around the island few times but every time it seems to be a different adventure.

 Here are top 10 best places to visit in Ireland.
 These are not only places, these are adventures to experience!

-Carrick-a-Rede Rope Bridge – a must place to visit in Ireland!
-An unforgattable walk through a rope bridge over the sea.
+Carrick-a-Rede Rope Bridge – one of the best places to visit in Ireland!
+An unforgattable walk through a rope bridge over the sea

 I consider this place as one of the most beautiful in the whole island.
-Once you get on the small island you can’t stop enjoying the coastal view and an amazing wildlife scenery.
-I tried to make a movie wile walking the bridge but it’s not allowed to stop in the middle of it.
+Once you get on the small island you can’t stop enjoying the coastal view.
+I tried to make a movie while walking the bridge but it’s not allowed to stop in the middle of it.
 The guards keep chivvying you to make movement more efficient, as there’s only 10 people allowed to walk the bridge on the same time.
 This is definitely a place you should travel at least once and also because there are many great places nearby to visit in Northern Ireland.
-Interesting things is that I’ve asked many Irish people have they seen the bridge and not too many of them have traveled there.
+Interesting thing is that I’ve asked many Irish people have they seen the bridge and not too many of them have traveled there.

-The Dark Hedges Bregagh Road in Northern Ireland – the stunning tree tunnel you saw in the Game of Thrones!!!
+The Dark Hedges Bregagh Road in Northern Ireland – the stunning tree tunnel you saw in the Game of Thrones!

 The Dark Hedges is an avenue of beech trees along Bregagh Road between Armoy and Stranocum in County Antrim in Northern Ireland.
-Wile this is just a valley of trees, it’s a very untypical place and feels like a magic path.
+While this is just a valley of trees, it’s a very untypical place and feels like a magic path.

 Howth – fishing village in Dublin.
-You can’t miss one and only Howth port.
+You can’t miss one and only Howth port

-Dingle in County Kerry /Ring of Kerry/ and The Wild Atlantic Way.
+Dingle in County Kerry (Ring of Kerry) and The Wild Atlantic Way

 Wild Atlantic Way – one of the longest coastal route in the world!

 Wild Atlantic Way covers 2600 km on the west of Ireland coast and it is one of the most dramatic and longest coastal route in the world.
 It’s a fantastic drive for exploring west of Ireland.
-The road trip takes you along the west coastline of Ireland starting form the Donegal city on the north of the country, along the west coast of Ireland, down to West Cork, uncovering the wildest spots of the oceanic side of the island.
+The road trip takes you along the west coastline of Ireland starting form the Donegal city on the north of the country.
+Then along the west coast of Ireland, down to West Cork, finally uncovering the wildest spots of the oceanic side of the island.

 Carrantoohill – the highest peak of Ireland and Killarney National Park in County Kerry!

 National Park in County Kerry is one of the best places to visit in Ireland with Carrauntoohil – the highest peak in the island.
 There are number of hiking trails across this stunning park.
-One route to the top of Carrauntoohil is Devil’s Ladder – very challenging but absolutely stunning expedition with highly rewarding views from the top, so I highly recommend doing!
+One route to the top of Carrauntoohil is Devil’s Ladder.
+It’s very challenging but absolutely stunning expedition with highly rewarding views from the top, so I highly recommend doing!
 This is one of my favourite views over Ireland of the green valleys and two lakes of the shape of human lungs.
 Devil’s Ladder is definietly a trail for hiking lovers.

 Devils Ladder route is the hardest and very challenging trail.
 The beginning of the route is flat and it’s hard to imagine it turns into a steep rocky trail!
-No special equipment is needed to climb the mountain but be careful, the route has become more dangerous in recent years due to loose stones.
+No special equipment is needed to climb the mountain but be careful.
+The route has become more dangerous in recent years due to loose stones.
 On the way to the top you pass two beautiful lakes, which look like human lungs from the top view.

-Giant’s Causeway – incredible phenomenon formed 50-60 million years ago!!
+Giant’s Causeway – incredible phenomenon formed 50-60 million years ago!

-The Loop Head Peninsula.
+The Loop Head Peninsula

 Loop Head is probably one of my favourite walks in the west coastal of Ireland.
 It is marked with a lighthouse built in 1670 and a fascinating history is linked to this building.
 The lighthouse is the main landmark on the northern shore of the Shannon River.
 Loop Head offers dramatic views from 90 metre high cliffs of the sea down to Kerry Head and Dingle to the Cliffs of Moher in the north.

-Galway – a must stop on the Wild Atlantic Way.
+Galway – a must stop on the Wild Atlantic Way